dbcook/openrocket-database/README.md

 power vendors - that are not included in OpenRocket at all.
 Some of these are now covered in this components database.

-* Centuri (many cloneable kits with parts different than Estes)
+* Centuri (many cloneable kits with parts different than Estes).
+Many parts are in Semroc listings though.
-* Apogee (they mostly OEM other vendors' parts but do have some unique ones, e.g. foam egg protectors for TARC)
+* Apogee Components (mostly other vendors' parts but with some unique ones, e.g. foam egg protectors for TARC)
-* Apogee Components (predecessor to Apogee owned by Ed LaCroix; made competition parts that Apogee under Tim van Milligan did not carry forward)
+* Apogee Components (predecessor version owned by Ed LaCroix; made competition parts that Apogee under Tim van Milligan did not carry forward)
 * CMR (defunct but had unique tube sizes)
 * FSI (defunct but had unique tube sizes)